netomi/netomi.github.com/about.md

 ---
 layout: page
-title: about
+title: About
 permalink: /about/
 order: 3
 ---

 <br/>

-This github page showcases a few of the things I have been working on and contains a blog about things I find interesting to share.
+This GitHub page showcases a few of the things I have been working on and contains a blog about things I find interesting to share.

 In the past I have been involved as